lucasnoman/fast-food-tech-challenge-k8s/README.md

 # fast-food-tech-challenge-k8s

-Repository containing the K8S manifests (yml) used to build the Postgresql database and Node.js backend for the FIAP Fast Food Tech Challenge.
+Repository containing the K8S manifests (yml) used to build the PostgreSQL database and Node.js backend for the FIAP Fast Food Tech Challenge.

 ## Getting Started